 Jan Dils, Attorneys at Law “Social Security Disability Lawyers WV”, also represents U.S. veterans attempting to claim VA disability benefits for service-connected disabilities.

 Don’t struggle with confusing forms, busy telephones and months of uncertainty.
-When you turn your SSD or SSI claim over to our capable lawyers, you can rest secure in the knowledge that a dedicated and experienced lawyer will put together a persuasive application for Virginia Social Security disability eligibility on your behalf.
+When you turn your SSD or SSI claim over to our capable lawyers, you can rest secure in the knowledge that a dedicated and experienced lawyer will put together a persuasive application for West Virginia Social Security disability eligibility on your behalf.

 We know you may be unsure about the benefits you can receive.
 Here are a few of the most commonly asked questions: